s163555/tt10-pwm-generator/docs/info.md

 ## How to test

-the blue smoke shall be contained
+the blue smoke shall be contained or it has failed

 ## External hardware